 It also shows few historical events that happened as the trail of Mira developed over the time.
 One example being, when material near the end of Mira's tail was just being released, Neanderthals had just recently died out.

-It just blows your mind when you think about how long and old it is, doesn't it?
+Doesn't it just blows your mind when you think about how long and old it is?
+Well mine is!

 A Little About Red Giants

 Red giants are very old stars.
-They are the largest of all kinds of star.
-The red giant indicates the last stage of a star.
-That means, a red giant is a dying star.
+They are the largest of all kind of stars.
+The red giant indicate the last stage of stellar life.
+That means a red giant is a dying star.
 Don't be sad, though.
 Stars have a pretty long life.
 A star usually becomes a red giant after around 11 billion years of its existence!
-Red giant is the ultimate phase of a stellar life.

 Mira was once just like our sun.
-But with time it used up all of its energy and now have got swollen up, increasing a size.
-It's currently using its remnant fuel, and once the fuel is exhausted, it will ultimately turn into a planetary nebula.
+But with time, stars use up all their energy and swells up, increasing in size.
+Right now Mira is using its remnant fuel, and once the fuel is exhausted, it will ultimately turn into a planetary nebula.

-A planetary nebula is the cloud of expanding glowing ionized gases, which is ejected from a red giant as it dies out.
-This cloud or nebula, will then fade away with time leaving behind the burnt core of the star, which will now be called as the white dwarf.
+A planetary nebula is a cloud of expanding, glowing ionized gases, which are ejected from a red giant as it dies out.
+This cloud or nebula will then fade away with time leaving behind the burnt core of the star, which will now be called as the white dwarf.
 This is the fate of all stars.